 - steering the NBBA towards its 5-year vision, and guiding strategic planning

 - being transparent, including communications to members and making information available

 - ensuring that an effective management team is in place

 - implementing assessment and control systems

 - planning for the succession and diversity of the board.

-The Executive Committee is also guided by the conduct that the OBA requires of its board of directors.
+The NBBA is expected to adhere to the OBA Conduct Policy for Member Clubs, and the Executive Committee is guided by the conduct that the OBA requires of its board of directors.